Back to prior page

 (Courtesy of the S. J. P. Collection)

-For several years, Mary Toluchanian and ye Old Corral webmaster have exchanged e-mails about Edmund Cobb and family.
+Years ago, Mary Toluchanian and ye Old Corral webmaster exchanged e-mails about Edmund Cobb and family.
 Mary is a second cousin, twice removed, of Edmund Cobb.
 She has done a considerable amount of genealogical research into the family of her second great-grandfather, William Wallace Ross, and his brother, Edmund Gibson Ross, grandfather of Edmund Cobb.

 Special thanks to Mary for the information and the photo left of Edmund Cobb as a youngster.
 The following is a consolidation of several e-mails from Mary: